Top 10 Resume Writing Rules To Help You Write A Flawless Resume

 If the recruiter has made it this far in reading your resume, they know who you’re talking about.
 The pronouns simply take up the critical real estate.

-Resume Writing Rule 5: Create A Killer Headline.
+Rule 5: Create A Killer Headline.

 Besides being your foot in the proverbial door, your resume is an ideal career fact sheet for recruiters.